Trump Officials Didn't Tell Britain About a Plan to Hit Iran

 But that explanation infuriated Britain even more, in that all NATO members got the same sanitized, okay-for-mass-distribution version, as opposed to the deeply detailed briefings the U.S. usually gives the U.K.

-The selection as Britain’s next prime minister of Boris Johnson, who created strong ties with the Trump administration during his time as May’s foreign secretary, may go a long way toward healing the political relationship.
-“We are eager to start trade negotiations …because we see a huge opportunity to maximize the relationship” once the new UK government settles in, one of the senior U.S. administration officials said.
+The selection as Britain’s next prime minister of Boris Johnson, who created strong ties with the Trump administration during his time as May’s foreign secretary, may go a long way toward healing the political relationship.“We are eager to start trade negotiations …because we see a huge opportunity to maximize the relationship” once the new UK government settles in, one of the senior U.S. administration officials said.

+Trump was quick to congratulate Johnson and called him “tough” and “smart.”
+“We have a really good man who’s going to be the prime minister of the UK now,” Trump said in comments to Turning Point USA, a youth organization.
+“They call him Britain Trump.
+And people are saying that’s a good thing.
+They like me over there.
+That’s what they wanted.
+That’s what they need.”

 But the bewilderment and wariness of British national security officials will likely persist.